emilynordmann/AllOfUs-data-analysis/docs/04-office-hour-1.md

 ## Schedule and Zoom link

-* The first live office hour session will take place on Wednesday 2nd November 2pm EDT via [Zoom].
+* The first live office hour session will take place on Tuesday 21st Feb at 4pm – 5pm EST via [Zoom].
 * The password is **** and the waiting room will be enabled.
 Please ensure that your Zoom name is set to the name that you used to register with the *All of Us* Researcher Academy otherwise you may not be allowed entry to the session.

 ## Content